obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_01_recommended_ides.md

 ---
 # Browser IDE's With Python **Strong** Python Support

-In the recent years Browser IDEs have become more prevalent, robust support and language support.
+In recent years Browser, IDEs have become more prevalent, robust support and language support.
 Some of our favorites we use here at Obscurity Labs and that have strong features:

 * GitPod - Disposable K8s pods that can even be used for the Pull Request Process.
 * Cloud9 - AWS service with direct access to EC2.
 * Repl - Awesome Python support and mini-public instance (supports multi-play!)
-* codeanywhere - Strongest platform that has a free plan, multiplayer, but can be advanced
+* codeanywhere - The strongest platform that has a free plan, multiplayer, but can be advanced

 ---
 # GUI IDE's With Python **Strong** Python Support

 The classic tried and true IDE's!

 * VisualStudio Code - Great plugin support and great starting place (Has multiplayer and remote WSL, SSH!).
 * Sublime - Great plugin support and great starting place.
-* PyCharms - One of the strongest platforms, but very heavy weight and resource hungry.
+* PyCharms - One of the strongest platforms, but very heavyweight and resource hungry.
-* codeanywhere - Strongest platform that has a free plan, multiplayer, but can be advanced.
+* codeanywhere - The strongest platform that has a free plan, multiplayer, but can be advanced.

 ---
 # CLI IDE's With Python **Strong** Python Support